josemrobles/distributed-processing-app-skel_go/README.md

 # API Base using Go and Rabbitmq
-A skel app which takes a json payload and published messages to a rabbitmq server.
+A skel app which takes a json payload and publishes messages to a rabbitmq server.